Decreasing the temporal complexity for nonlinear, implicit reduced-order models by forecasting: Introduction

 In this work, we propose a method that exploits a set of complete trajectories observed during training simulations to decrease the temporal complexity of a reduced-order-model simulation.
-The method 1) forecasts the unknown variable in the reduced-order system of nonlinear equations, and 2) uses this forecast as an initial guess for the Newton-like solver.
-To compute the forecast, the method employs the Gappy POD method \citep{sirovichOrigGappy}, which extrapolates the unknown variable at future time steps by exploiting 1) the unknown variable for the previous $\memory$ time steps (where $\memory$ is the memory of the process), and 2) a database of time histories of the unknown variable.
-If the forecast is accurate, then the Newton-like solver will require very few iterations to converge, thereby decreasing the number of linear-system solves in the simulation.
-The method is straightforward to implement: the training stage simply requires collecting an additional set of snapshots during the training simulations.
-The reduced-order-model simulation simply requires an external routine for determining the initial guess for the Newton-like solver.
+The method 1) forecasts the unknown variable in the reduced-order system of nonlinear algebraic equations, and 2) uses this forecast as an initial guess for the Newton-like solver.
+To compute the forecast, the method employs the Gappy POD method \citep{sirovichOrigGappy}, which extrapolates the unknown variable at future time steps by exploiting the unknown variable for the previous $\memory$ time steps (where $\memory$ can be interpreted as the memory of the process), and a database of time histories of the unknown variable.
+If the forecast is accurate, then the Newton-like solver will require very few iterations to converge, thereby decreasing the number of linear-system solves needed for the simulation.
+The method is straightforward to implement: the (offline) training stage simply requires collecting an additional set of snapshots during the training simulations.
+In some scenarios, no additional offline work is required.
+The (online) reduced-order-model simulation simply requires an external routine for determining the initial guess for the Newton-like solver.